mayhewsw/talen-react/README.md

 What about sessions?

+Could we use flask_session with JWT tokens?
+I guess you could store stuff in the session that is keyed by the JWT token, or the user ID (probably that is a good idea).

+What kinds of things do authorized users want to do?
+Load documents, annotate, save, check personal stats.
+The next thing one might do is request a dataset, then request a document.
+Then, they will make changes to the document and save changes to file.
+There is some tension between annotations "living" in the javascript (in this case, React framework) and in the filesystem.
+As they are annotated, they will live in the state of page.
+But when you leave the page, you will save to disk (as in the Java version).

 ### What is flask-login used for?

 If you use flask-jwt, then you pass `authenticate` and `identity` functions.
 These could load a User object from a database, and check passwords, etc. This was formerly the job of flask-login.
 Similarly, eah library has a decorator that goes before functions that require a login.

 One thing that I want is knowledge of the current user.
 Could this be stored in the session?
+Yes, you can use `current_identity` to get the User object.
+Where is this stored.

 The internet seems to suggest that flask-login and flask-jwt are separate methods, and that flask-jwt is used for mobile applications while flask-login is nice for web applications.